Prashanth2708/sdlc2-team-1/1_Requirements/README.md

 ## Who:

-• Intended for people who want to calculate current and Voltage Division, Equivalent Resistance, resistor color code, implementation of logic circuits and electrical and electronics formulaes.
+• Intended for people who want to calculate current and Voltage Division, Equivalent Resistance, resistor color code, implementation of logic circuits and electrical and electronics parameters

 ## What:

-•
+• It provides you with quick calculation of electrical and electronics parameters

 ## When:

-• This problem began in recent years,to simlify calculation process
+•
 ## Where:

-• This problem is expected in all over world
+• Users can use this application on their desktop or laptop terminal

 ## How: